TinyGateway PoE BLE User Guide

 ASCII

-In ASCII encoding scheme, data is sent to the endpoint as a plain ASCII string built as a sequence of fields separeted by a comma.
+In ASCII encoding scheme, data is sent to the endpoint as a plain ASCII string built as a sequence of fields separated by a comma.

 The structure of the ASCII data string is the following: